Looking for healthy heart-friendly fats to add to your diet?

 The key point is that the type of fat in avocados is what really matters – and avocados (and avocado oil) are loaded with one of the best types of fat.

+In fact, studies show that it helps to lower cholesterol, not raise it.
+(7) So much for that “low-fat is best” hypothesis.
 Other studies show that monounsaturated fat can even help those suffering from diabetes.
-And we haven’t even gotten to the guacamole yet.
+(8) And we haven’t even gotten to the guacamole yet.

 Ways to Use Avocado Oil